Independent living at home

 If your loved one needs specialist dementia care, they can find the unfamiliar environment of a care home and all the strangers around both threatening and confusing.

 If your loved one needs long-term care, the ideal solution could be to arrange live-in care for them.
-High quality live-in care agencies, such as Elder, provide carers who are very aware of the importance of enabling their care recipients to remain as independent as possible.
+High-quality live-in care agencies, such as Elder, provide carers who know the importance of enabling their care recipients to remain as independent as possible.
 The caregivers understand that the safety and support that comes with it will instil confidence within themselves and their abilities.

-For family and friends, the peace of mind of knowing that there is always someone around for your loved one to call on when they need any help is invaluable.
+For family and friends, the peace of mind of knowing that there’s always someone around for your loved one to call on when they need any help is invaluable.

-Your loved one will have an individual care plan created for them so that the carer knows how much assistance is appropriate in different situations and their independence and dignity is always kept in mind.
+Your loved one will have an individual care plan created for them so that the carer knows how much assistance is appropriate in different situations, and their independence and dignity are always kept in mind.

-Staying physically active is very important for older people, as it makes them less prone to falls and health issues, such as joint issues.
+Staying physically active is very important for older people, making them less prone to falls and health problems like joint issues.
 If your loved one enjoys physical activities such as mild exercise or gardening, their live-in carer will support them to continue with this as much as possible.
-You would know that they were safe both inside and outside their home with a live-in carer to provide companion care 24 hours a day.
+You would know they were safe inside and outside their home with a live-in carer to provide companion care 24 hours a day.